jeffknerr/labMonitoring/README.md

 All information about any one computer (e.g., name, IP address, room number, etc) is stored in ansible, in that computer's `host_vars` file.
 With this data in ansible, we can generate lists of computers in each lab.
-For example, `hosts.256` contains the names of all computers in room 256.
+For example, a `hosts.256` file contains the names of all computers in room 256.

 With these "hosts" files, and using `pyzabbix`, we can add hosts to zabbix, using Group names relating to each lab.
 For example, all computers in our `hosts.256` file would be added to zabbix in the `Lab_256` group.

-In the `utils` directory we include our `addHosts.py` program to add hosts to zabbix, given a Group and a Template.
+In the `utils` directory of this repo we include our `addHosts.py` program to add hosts to zabbix, given a Group and a Template.
 You can even include more than one group and more than one template, if you want.

-Here's an example of using `addHosts.py` to add to zabix all machines in the file `hosts.256`, to the `Lab_256` group, using the "Template OS Linux" template (comes with zabbix):
+Here's an example of using `addHosts.py` to add to zabbix all machines in the file `hosts.256`, to the `Lab_256` group, using the "Template OS Linux" template (comes with zabbix, and the zabbix group must already exist in zabbix):

     ./addHosts.py -f hosts.256 -g Lab_256 -t "Template OS Linux"